geosolutions-it/MapStore2/docs/developer-guide/integrations/users/openId.md

 - `oidcOAuth2Config.accessType`: (*optional*) passed as the `access_type` parameter in the authorization request.
 Set to `offline` to request a refresh token (required by Google).

 !!! note
     The only mandatory claim is `email` (or whatever you set in `oidcOAuth2Config.principalKey`).
 Role and group mapping are optional.
-All OIDC providers — including Keycloak, Google, and Azure — use the same generic configuration.
+All OIDC providers, including Keycloak, Google, and Azure, use the same generic configuration.

 ### Configure the MapStore front-end